Media Monitoring: The Ultimate Guide

 “I know media monitoring’s important, but where do I start?”

-The way most media monitoring tools work is with keywords.
-You (or the media monitoring company, or a combination of the two of you) compile a list of keywords that you think worthy of watching.
+Most media monitoring tools work with keywords.
+You (or the media monitoring company, or a combination of the two of you) compile a list of keywords you think are worth watching.
 Then you watch.

-But this can quickly get out of hand, especially if the tool you’re using allows for unlimited keyword monitoring (like we do).
+But this can quickly get out of hand, especially if your tool allows for unlimited keyword monitoring (like we do).

-This one is probably a bit obvious, but it bears saying: you need to monitor the media for mentions of your own organization.
+This one is probably a bit obvious, but it bears saying: You need to monitor the media for mentions of your organization.

-That includes all known spellings and nicknames and short versions; if McDonald’s ignored mentions of Micky D’s, oh boy! they’d miss a lot.
+That includes all known spellings, nicknames, and short versions.
+If McDonald’s ignored mentions of Micky D’s—oh boy!
+They’d miss a lot.

-It also lets you know who’s talking about you and what they’re saying.
-Now, these ones are big.
+These are big: It also lets you know who’s talking about you and what they say.

 A little gold nugget from our SlideShare Taking Control With Media Monitoring: Tips for the Modern PR Guru: “When you know who is saying what—and where— about the topics that matter to your organization, you give yourself an edge.
 When you don’t know, you’re at the mercy of your competition.”

-And despite what you’ve heard since you were in short pants, there is such a thing as bad publicity.
-When your name gets dragged through the mud, wouldn’t you rather know about it so you can address it?
-Likewise for when the publicity actually is good – if you know about it, you can exploit the nice feelings and promote the heck out of the piece.
+And despite what you’ve heard, there is such a thing as bad publicity.
+When your name gets dragged through the mud, wouldn’t you rather know about it?
+You can’t address what you don’t know.
+Likewise, when the publicity is good, and you know about it, you can exploit the pleasant feelings and promote the heck out of the piece.

-When you start to listen, you’re able to track the coverage you’re getting.
-As the months and quarters and years roll by, you’re then able to compare your current levels to past performance.
-This is how you know if you’re improving, if you’re furthering your brand’s goals, and evolving as a communications professional.
+When you start to listen, you can track the coverage you’re getting.
+As the months, quarters, and years roll by, you can compare your current levels to past performance.
+This is how you know if you’re improving, furthering your brand’s goals, and evolving as a communications professional.

-Whether you’re an industry newcomer or an industry leader, you’re not alone in your space.
+Whether you are an industry newcomer or an industry leader, you’re not alone in your space.

-If you’re that leader, how are you going to make sure you stay on top?
-By keeping abreast of the movements of those who want to take you down, that’s how.
+If you’re that leader, how will you ensure you stay on top?
+By keeping up to date on the movements of those who want to take you down, that’s how.

-Dr. Gerhard van Wyk, business analyst and professor of marketing management, lays it out plainly: “A precise understanding of your competitor’s strengths and weaknesses is an important prerequisite for developing a strategy to compete against it.”
+Dr. Gerhard van Wyk, a business analyst and professor of marketing management, explains it plainly: “A precise understanding of your competitor’s strengths and weaknesses is an important prerequisite for developing a strategy to compete against it.”

 Competitive analysis is a pillar of any successful organization.
-If you don’t know what your industry rivals are doing – what products they’re launching, what executives they’re hiring, what their spokespeople are saying – you’re operating in the dark.
+If you don’t know what your industry rivals are doing—what products they’re launching, what executives they’re hiring, what their spokespeople say—you’re operating in the dark.

 Media monitoring turns on the light.